-Buying a home may be your largest financial transaction to date, so it's important to make the right decisions and to keep an eye on the details.
+First, congratulations!
+Buying a new home may be your largest financial transaction to date, so it's important to make the right decisions and to keep your eye on the details.

-With the assistance of an experienced Real Estate Agent and expert Loan Originator, it should be an efficient, pleasant, and ultimately rewarding experience.
+With the assistance of this homebuyers guide, an experienced Real Estate Agent and an expert Loan Originator, your path to homeownership should result in an efficient and ultimately rewarding experience.

 Why do I Need a REAL ESTATE AGENT?